techiediaries/techiediaries/_posts/2020/angular-10/2020-09-17-angular-10-django-3-formdata-multiple-image-files-upload.md

   }
 ```

 We call the `getFiles()` method to get an array of all the selected and dropped files.
-Next we loop over the files array and we create a `FormData` object and we append the current file in the loop to it then we call the `upload()` method of our `UploadService` and we push the returned Observable to the `requests` array.
+Next we iterate over the image files array and we create a `FormData` object.

+Next, we append the current file in the loop to the `FormData` object and we call the `upload()` method of our `UploadService` then we push the returned Observable to the `requests` array.

 This is another example of using [FormData and TypeScript](https://www.techiediaries.com/typescript-formdata-example-queryselector-onsubmit/).